MerginMaps/docs/src/setup/working-with-organisations/index.md

 After the users accept the invitation, they should appear as members.
 Note that the invitation will expire after a certain number of days.
 If the user does not accept the invitation within this period, you will need to resend a new invitation.

 By default, the new members will be assigned **Read** access to all projects within the organisation.
 You can change the permission level here or at the project level.
-See [permissions in Mergin](../../manage/permissions.md) for more details.
+See [permissions](../../manage/permissions.md) for more details.